dhrumilgala/dhrumilgala/README.md

 A tech enthusiast with passion to solve problems and to make things.
 Proven skills in MERN Stack, Machine learning, Data Science, Java, Python, JavaScript with work experience in various organizations and startups and I believe that I am a versatile learner and can get going with any sort of work.

 ### Work Experience
+- 💼 Current Data Engineer at LOGIS

-- 💼 Summer Data Engineering Intern @LOGIS
+- 💼 Former Data Engineer at USC ITS

-- 💼 IT Technical Support at the USC Office of Cultural Relations and University Events
+- 💼 Former Software Developer at the USC Office of Cultural Relations and University Events

 - 💼 Former Full Stack Web Development Intern at OYE (Organization for Youth and Elderly)